DinVision/QuickLaunch/README.md

 [![IMAGE ALT TEXT](http://img.youtube.com/vi/548o5cCr1VA/0.jpg)](https://www.youtube.com/watch?v=548o5cCr1VA "Quick Launch Toolbar Demo")

-<b>Auto-Hide  </b>
+<b>Auto-Hide:  </b>
 To enable Auto-Hide, position the toolbar so that it touches the side or top edge of the screen.
-The toolbar will then automatically hide when you move the mouse away from it and reappears when you hover the mouse over that edge.
+The toolbar will then automatically hide when you move the mouse away from it and reappears when you hover the mouse over the thin strip on that edge.

-<b>Add and Group Shortcuts  </b>
+<b>Add and Group Shortcuts:  </b>
 The shortcuts for the Toolbar are in the "Shortcuts" Folder that can be opened as shown below.
 Create sub-folders to display shortcuts in separate groups as shown in example below.
 The 3-digit prefix is for sorting purpose.
 The toolbar can be resized and moved as per preference.

 ![image](https://github.com/user-attachments/assets/3e600486-8af4-47ee-9ef5-24b759153d74)